digistackops-java-org/JAVA-2-tier-UMS-Local/README.md

 Grant all permissions on the employee table

 ```
-GRANT SELECT, INSERT, UPDATE, DELETE ON employees TO appuser;
+GRANT SELECT, INSERT, UPDATE, DELETE ON employee TO appuser;
 ```
 Grant usage on the public schema
 ```